jobedylbas/librasplayground/README.md

 In this context, there is a lot of space for using technology in education and to bring people together.
 This Playground is a game with the intent to facilitate the learning of Libras’s alphabet for children.
 The game consists that the player has to guess a letter of the image’ name/meaning through a keyboard constituted by signs instead of letters.
 The images used are emojis because its meaning is usually clear, easy to understand and represent a large part of daily life.
 Thus, this is a simple game as an exercise to children learn which sign represent each letter.

-The real inclusion only happens when all society are involved in this process, and this process is not just educational but it is social task.
+The real inclusion only happens when all society are involved in this process, and this process is not just educational but it is a social task.

 Thanks, and enjoy.